The Hotel Colonial San Agustin is part of the downtown historic Quito, considered World Site Heritage by Unesco.

-The house initially belonged to the Colonel Eleodoro Saenz Ribadeneira who inherited the property from his great Aunt, the famous Manuela Saenz, Ecuadorian noblewoman who was the confidante and lover of Simon Bolivar "El Libertador" (President of the Grand Colombia 1819-1830.)
+The house initially belonged to the Colonel Eleodoro Saenz Ribadeneira who inherited the property from his great Aunt, Manuela Saenz, Ecuadorian noblewoman who was the confidante of Simon Bolivar "El Libertador"

-In 1979, Rosa Espinosa the youngest daughter of Dr. Espinosa and her husband Ing.
-Guillermo Guerra inherited the house and named it after the Church of St. Augustine, one of the seven monumental churches in historic downtown Quito.
+In 1979, the youngest daughter of Espinosa Family and her husband inherited the house and named it after the Church of St. Augustine, one of the seven monumental churches in historic downtown Quito.

 In 2017, the management of the hotel was transferred to the family's third generation.
 The House was fully renovated keeping the colonial architecture intact and updating the rooms to provide facilities with modern comfort.